OpenElectionData/catco-guide/_guide/6-where-will-you-say-it.en.md

 {% textarea label="How do you get your information?" id="gather information" size="small" button="false" %}

-{% textarea label="How do your parents get their information?" id="parents gather information" size="small" button="false" %}
+{% textarea label="How do your parents get their information?" id="parents" size="small" button="false" %}

-{% textarea label="How do your grandparents get their information?" id="grandparents gather information" size="small" button="false" %}
+{% textarea label="How do your grandparents get their information?" id="grandparents" size="small" button="false" %}

-{% textarea label="How do your grandparents get their information?" id="children gather information" size="small" button="false" %}
+{% textarea label="How do your grandparents get their information?" id="children" size="small" button="false" %}

 **Now start matching up the different communications channels to your target audiences.
 Rely on your audience research here, if possible, rather than guessing.**